singerxt/aurelia-weather-app-demo/README.md

 This app is created only because I could do that. :-)

+## Notes

+If you want to install this application and see how it's works you have to generate apikey for [openweatherapi](http://openweathermap.org/) and replace old (not working) apikey to new one in ./common/Configuration/Configuration.js

 ## Getting started

 Before you start, make sure you have a recent version of [NodeJS](http://nodejs.org/) environment *>=4.0* with NPM 3.